6 stunning seaside resorts near Rome

 Ventotene

-Day trips to the seaside can be easily arranged from Hotel Eden including a wonderful sailing experience to the island of Ponza.
-Book your stay with us, and enjoy our warm Italian hospitality.
+From picturesque fishing villages to idyllic beaches, day trips to the seaside can be easily arranged from Hotel Eden.
+Ask us for recommendations, or embark on a spectacular sailing experience to the island of Ponza.
+Our local knowledge and warm Italian hospitality await you.